otausendschoen/Expected_Goals_xG_Model/README.md

-# Geospatial Final Exam

-**Authors**: Tirdod Behbehani, Oliver Tausendschön, Adrian Alejandro Vacca Bonilla

-**Date**: 2025-03-24

 # Introduction

-As football enthusiasts, we are keen on analyzing games in great depth.
-Fortunately, the growing availability of open football data provides many opportunities to do so.
-This was one of the main motivations for our project.
-We set out to explore how shots have evolved over time, and whether we could build our own expected goals (xG) model — a tool widely used in football analytics to estimate the probability of a shot resulting in a goal.
+As football tracking data improves, the ability to derive meaningful insights becomes much more accessible to the general public.
+In this project, we set out to explore how football shots have evolved over time, and whether we could build our own expected goals (xG) model — a tool widely used in football analytics to estimate the probability of a shot resulting in a goal.

 To do this, we use open-access data provided by StatsBomb.
 For each event in a match (like a shot, pass, dribble, save, or duel), StatsBomb